All Episodes

 You're absolutely right, but why does that work?

-Well, because you know what, once once upon a time, racism was horrible.
+Once upon a time, racism was horrible.

-We had KKK, we had blacks being hung.
+We had blacks being hung.

 And so it's a black eye.

-It's a black eye especially on whites.
+It's a black eye, especially on whites.

 And so it's a power against us because any enlightened, intelligent, decent human being does not want to oppress people of any color.

-And we as American whites do not want to oppress any nation, any color, any person.
+And we, as American whites, do not want to oppress any nation, any color, any person.

-The second though, we step on the liberals' toes and get around their voting base, which is in this particular case illegal immigrants, they immediately call us racist because what are you going to do?
+The second, though, we step on the liberals' toes and get around their voting base, which is in this particular case, illegal immigrants.

-You're gonna shut up.
+You're going to shut up.

-Um, you know, and so we're basically being trained more.
+And so we're basically being trained more.

 We're gagged.

-And I was as adamant as I am right now, and they weren't going, you're racist.
+And I was as adamant as I am right now.

 They're going, yeah, it's wrong.